Ask Us Questions-It’s Good for Your Health

 Should you want more detailed information, please ask your nurse for the brochure, Safe Medication Tips.
 Also ask for the Medication Card brochure to keep track of your medications.

 Hand washing is one of the most effective ways to prevent the spread of infection and is the professional responsibility of all health-care workers.
-While you are at Grand View Hospital, feel free to ask your health-care workers whether they have washed their hands.
+While you are at Grand View Health, feel free to ask your health-care workers whether they have washed their hands.
 Wash your own hands frequently.
 This will prevent you from spreading contaminants from one area of your body to another or to other patients.

 If you are having surgery, make sure you have spoken with your surgeon and clearly understand what will be done.
 When preparing you for surgery, your nurse will ask you what type of surgery you will be having.
-Physician wil mark the location of the surgery with the word “YES”.
+Physician will mark the location of the surgery with the word “YES”.

 Unfamiliar surroundings, the stress of a medical procedure, and medications can increase your risk of falling.
-Grand View Hospital has developed a Fall Prevention Program to help you and your visitors reduce your risk of falling.
+Grand View Health has developed a Fall Prevention Program to help you and your visitors reduce your risk of falling.
 Should you be at risk for falling, we will place a yellow band on your wrist and yellow slipers on your feet to alert our health-care team to help keep you safe.
 You can further reduce your risk of falling by:

 - Being sure of objects, including the call bell, bedside table, and telephone, are within your reach.